winston-trinh/cachesim/README.md

 ```

 ## Where to Start
-I encourage you to look at my `csim.c` file to see how I've approached this problem.
+Feel free to look at my `csim.c` file to see how I've approached this problem.

 I'm happy to share my learning journey and experiences in this area or discuss the strategies I used to design my cache simulator.